To Sell or to Donate: That is the Questionposted by Andrea | 12/18/2015

 And yes, I do “practice what I preach”.

-I actually just brought a huge car load of stuff away last week.
-I could have probably sold most of it and made $75 or so — but it just wasn’t worth my time right now, and I wanted the stuff gone ASAP.
-The peace of mind and instant de-clutter was way more valuable to me than $75.
+I suppose that if I really wanted to spend the time, I could have probably sold most of it and made a few bucks — but it just wasn’t worth my time right now, and I wanted the stuff gone ASAP.
+The peace of mind and instant de-clutter was way more valuable to me right now.

 So are you ready to purge?